Does Ashwagandha Increase Testosterone?

 Understanding why ashwagandha affects testosterone requires understanding the cortisol-testosterone relationship — one of the most clinically important hormonal dynamics in men’s health and one that rarely gets explained clearly.

 Cortisol and testosterone are produced from the same precursor: pregnenolone.
 When the adrenal glands are producing high cortisol in response to chronic stress — work pressure, poor sleep, high training volume without recovery, psychological stress — they divert pregnenolone toward cortisol production.
 Less pregnenolone is available for the testosterone synthesis pathway.
-The result is a measurable suppression of testosterone that compounds over weeks and months of chronic stress.
+The result is measurable testosterone suppression that compounds over weeks and months of chronic stress.

 This is called the pregnenolone steal hypothesis, and while the biochemistry is more complex than a simple diversion, the functional outcome is well documented: chronically elevated cortisol correlates with measurably lower testosterone in men across multiple population studies.